It can make a big difference where you get your Chinchilla.

 Does PetSmart Sell Chinchillas?

-So, does PetSmart sell chinchillas?
 Yes, PetSmart sells chinchillas.
-PetSmart will not have a large selection of chinchillas available at any given time, and the chinchillas cost $150.00 if adopted from PetSmart.
+But they do not have a large selection of chinchillas available at any given time, and the chinchillas cost around $150.00 if adopted from PetSmart.

 If you are anything like me, that answer only provided you with about 20% of the information you want to know.

-Luckily, as I stated previously, I’ve been through it, I’ve been frustrated, and I do own a chinchilla, so I’m confident I know the other information you are looking for.
+Luckily, as I stated previously, I’ve been through it, I’ve been frustrated, and I have been raising a chinchilla for the past 5 years, so I’m confident I know the other information you are looking for.

 Even more good news.